 3. There is a Hamburger University

-A dividend is a payment you get when you own a unit of stock.
-Not all companies actually pay dividends and prefer to reinvest the money back into the business.
+A dividend is a payment you get when you own a stock unit.
+Not all companies pay dividends; some prefer to reinvest the money in the business.

 5. McDonald’s was a Major Investor in Chipotle

-When asked why they sold their shares in Chipotle, McDonald’s CEO cited the reason as the company was spending too much time running Chipotle and not enough time running McDonald’s.
+When asked why they sold their shares in Chipotle, McDonald’s CEO cited the company’s spending too much time running Chipotle and not enough time running McDonald’s.

 The move has cost them dearly, as Chipotle’s stock has risen dramatically.